streamnative/examples/cloud/pulsar-client/README.md

 # Overview

-The `pulsar-client` and `pulsar-perf` are CLI tool written by Java language for the Apache Pulsar project.
+The `pulsar-client` and `pulsar-perf` are CLI tool written in Java language for the Apache Pulsar project.

 # Prerequisites

 - Pulsar broker 2.7.0-742fc5c9b+

 > You can get this tarball from [bintray](https://bintray.com/streamnative/maven/org.apache.pulsar/2.7.0-742fc5c9b).
-When the 2.6.1 release is complete, you can also use the official 2.6.1 version.
+When Pulsar 2.6.1 is released, you can also use the official 2.6.1 version.

 # Usage

-The `pulsar-client` supports to connect to Pulsar cluster through Token, the example as follows:
+The `pulsar-client` supports to connect to Pulsar cluster through Token, as shown below:

 ```shell script
 ./bin/pulsar-client \